shadowcache/ShadowCache/README.md

 | scope_bits          | bits length used for scope                                   |
 | scope_bits          | bits length used for scope                                   |

-For furture comparing with other methods, we also prepare some bash files in `cuki/benchmark_scripts`.
+For further comparing with other methods, we also prepare some bash files in `cuki/benchmark_scripts`.

 We provide our YCSB trace ( in `cuki/datasets_tiny/` )for simple benchmarks.
 You can download the MSR trace in http://iotta.snia.org/traces/block-io/388, and the Twitter trace in  https://github.com/twitter/cache-trace.